CAIDA/corsaro3/README.md

 Included Tools
 ==============
-There are three tools included with Corsaro 3:
+There are four tools included with Corsaro 3:
  * corsarotagger -- captures packets from a libtrace source and performs some preliminary processing (e.g. geolocation).
+ * corsarofanner -- receives tagged packets from corsarotagger and republishes them on a local socket for consumption by multiple corsarotrace (or other analysis) processes.
- * corsarotrace -- receives tagged packets from corsarotagger and runs one or more of the built-in analysis plugins against that data stream.
+ * corsarotrace -- receives tagged packets from either corsarofanner or corsarotagger and runs one or more of the built-in analysis plugins against that data stream.
  * corsarowdcap -- captures packets from a libtrace source and writes them to disk as a set of trace files.